gvp-study/SFND_Unscented_Kalman_Filter/UKF.md

 }
 ```
 ### Prediction
-I then filled in the Prediction() function like so:
+I then filled in the Prediction() function.
 ```C++
 void UKF::Prediction(double delta_t) {
   /**